Shallow water marine environment

 Shallow water marine environment refers to the neritic marine environment between the shore and the shelf break.
 This environment is characterized by oceanic, geological and biological conditions, as described below, and water in this environment is shallow and clear, allowing the formation of different sedimentary structures, carbonate rocks, coral reefs, and allowing certain organisms to survive and become fossils.

 Sediment

 The sediment itself is often composed of limestone, which forms readily in shallow, warm, calm waters.
 While siliciclastic and carbonaceous sediments can coexist, shallow marine environments can also contain only one or the other.
 Shallow water marine sediment primarily features larger grain sizes because smaller grains have washed out to deeper water.
-Within carbonaceous sedimentary rock, evaporite minerals such as gypsum, anhydrite, and halite may be present.
-The most common evaporite minerals found within modern and ancient deposits are gypsum, anhydrite, and halite.
-These minerals can occur as crystalline layers, isolated crystals, or clusters of crystals.
+Within carbonaceous sedimentary rock, evaporite minerals such as gypsum, anhydrite, and halite may be present; these are the most common evaporite minerals found within modern and ancient deposits and can occur as crystalline layers, isolated crystals, or clusters of crystals.

-Approximately 75% of surface sediments are in shallow marine environments, holding most Phanerozoic and Precambrian sedimentary rock.
+Approximately 75% of surface sediments are in shallow-marine environments, representing most Phanerozoic and Precambrian sedimentary rock.
 This is visible in the North American and Caribbean regions.
 However, shallow marine sediment quantity varies significantly over geologic time due to supercontinent breakup and shifting tectonic plate processes.